Sugar and Metabolism Regulation Can Help Make People Skinny

 While cannabis may have a reputation linked to junk food, an increasingly large body of research ties regular cannabis use to positive health outcomes.
 These include a smaller waist size and lower levels of fasting insulin.
-The evidence suggests that cannabis can play a vital role in preventing type 2 diabetes and regulating blood sugar levels.
+The evidence suggests that cannabis can play a vital role in preventing type 2 diabetes and having good blood sugar regulation.

 What we know for sure: Cannabis affects the human body via its interaction with the endocannabinoid system.
 That system has receptors throughout the body, including the brain and the gut, which the presence of THC and CBD activates.